List of contents:

 - Tracking custom video ads

 Google Analytics is a great, free tool for tracking the performance of your website.
 It’s also a very useful platform for tracking the data about your videos.

 You can now see how many times a video was played, if the viewer skipped a part of the video, or where he left off watching.
-In addition to that, you can go down to details such as the user's platform, format or location of the viewer - data necessary to adjust the videos for your audience.
+In addition to that, you can go down to details such as the user’s platform, format or location, which is data necessary to adjust the videos for your audience.

 - Sign up for an Analytics account with basic information about the site you want to monitor

 - Paste the tracking code onto your webpage

 - Monitor the data you want

 Signing up for Google Analytics

-If you do not have an account, please sign in here.
+If you do not have an yet account, please sign up here.
 You will need a google account to do so.

 First fill in the form (all required fields).
 Then do not forget to adjust data sharing setting according to your preferences.
-In the end click on Get Tracking ID
+In the end, click on Get Tracking ID.

 Implementing the Tracking Code to FV Player

 Copy your tracking ID.
 You can also find your tracking ID in your Google Analytics account at Admin tab > Tracking Info > Tracking Code and copy it.

-Inside WordPress Admin panel of your site navigate to Settings > FV Player > Setup tab > Sitewide Flowplayer Defaults and paste the code into Google Analytics ID field.
+Inside your WodPress Admin panel, navigate to Settings > FV Player > Setup tab > Sitewide Flowplayer Defaults and paste the code into Google Analytics ID field.
 Click Save All Changes.

 Accessing the Statistical Data

 You can find the statistics for your videos under: Google Analytics > Behavior > Events > Top events

 FV Player tracks information when a user is leaving a page.
 We track seconds played (repeats), format of video (Flash/ HTML 5) and video title or file name.